ChanX21/ChanX21/README.md

 <h3 align="center">
-   "Simplicity and clarity in requirements, coupled with a philosophy of decentralization, is the ultimate sophistication in Blockchain System Design"
+   "Simplicity and clarity in requirements, coupled with a philosophy of decentralization, is the ultimate sophistication in web3 System Design"
 </h3>

 Note: This is my personal GitHub profile and may not reflect the full extent of my professional work.
 For a comprehensive overview of my projects and contributions, please reach out directly or connect via the links below.